 Get Preapproved Financing

-Showing up prepared to the dealership doesn't only look good; it could help you save money too.
+Showing up prepared to the dealership doesn't only let them know you're not the typical buyer; it could help you save money too.
 "Lining up your financing ahead of time can be key to saving you money in the long run," explains Lindland.
 "Talk to your bank, or look for auto financing deals online to have your line of credit squared away before ever stepping into the dealership."
-While the dealership's finance department may ultimately be able to give you a better deal, at least this way you have options and possibly some bargaining power when it comes to financing.
+While the dealership's finance department ultimately may be able to give you a better interest rate, having options can give you more bargaining power when it comes to financing.

 "The test drive you do when you're shopping should be completely different from the one you do when you're ready to buy," explains Lindland.
-"When you're shopping, get behind the wheel of two or three models you're considering to find out which ones are as good in the real world as they are on paper.
-Once you've decided which model you want, take a long, thorough test drive on main roads and highways at a variety of speeds in the exact vehicle you plan to purchase.
-Leaving the radio off and the windows up, pay special attention to visibility, seating position, ease of ingress and egress, noise in the cabin, and the feel of the ride.
-Visibility is a vital component of selecting a vehicle and something to be cognizant of on a test drive."
+At first, try out a few cars to see which one feels best to you, what fun features like the sound system are like and how it handles, she says.
+Then go back to do a more serious drive when you've chosen the model you want.
+"Take a long, thorough test drive on main roads and highways at a variety of speeds in the exact vehicle you plan to purchase.
+Leaving the radio off and the windows up, pay special attention to visibility, seating position, ease of ingress and egress, noise in the cabin, and the feel of the ride," she says.
+And make sure there are no hidden blind spots.